+The LIBC is a multi-disciplinary, research and training center dedicated to understanding the relation between brain and cognition from interdisciplinary perspectives using advanced neuroscientific research tools.
 LIBC research topics range from language processing to cognitive robotics, and from psychiatric disorders to neuro-pharmacology.

-They are organised in several main areas, called Hotspots:
+The research topics are organised in several main areas, called Hotspots:

-it is well-known that acute stress can lead to acute disturbances in cognition, mood and behaviour, and is a major precipitating and maintenance factor for long lasting disturbances like affective disorders and in the case of severe traumatic stress, posttraumatic stress disorder.
+It is well-known that acute stress can lead to acute disturbances in cognition, mood and behaviour, and is a major precipitating and maintenance factor for long lasting disturbances like affective disorders and in the case of severe traumatic stress, posttraumatic stress disorder.
 Stress related disorders are among the most frequent medical disorders, with a huge impact on people’s life and society.
 Furthermore, research has shown that exposure to chronic stress during childhood, like emotional maltreatment, has detrimental effects on a child’s psychological and biological development.

 People aim at optimizing their health and well-being, for example by changing the way how to manage their lifestyle, and they try to maximize their current mental and physical health.
 The aim of this LIBC Hotspot's research is to support them in doing so by developing and evaluating strategies and procedures to increase, optimize, maintain, or regain one's mental and physical resources and performance.